 Louis HuangPlayed by Randall Park

 Louis is the husband of Jessica and the father of Eddie, Emery, and Evan.
-He moves his family from Washington, D.C. to Orlando to open up a restaurant called Cattleman’s Ranch Steakhouse.
+He moved his family from Washington, D.C. to Orlando to open up a restaurant called Cattleman's Ranch.
 He loves everything about America and full-on bought into the American Dream.
 Unlike Jessica, he believes in the good of people.
 He's taken great pride in turning the once struggling steakhouse, Cattleman's Ranch, into a successful family restaurant.
 With a new business partner on board, he is afforded the luxury of spending more time with the family, but also struggles with relinquishing control of business decisions.

 Randall Park stars as Louis Huang, the patriarch of a Taiwanese family adjusting to a new life in Orlando after moving from Washington D.C. in the 1990s.
 Based on the memoir of chef and restaurateur Eddie Huang, Fresh Off the Boat is the first network television show to focus on an Asian-American family in over 20 years.
 His work in the series earned him a 2016 Critics Choice nomination for Best Actor in a Comedy Series.